Out-of-court dispute resolution ahead of its time.

 Introduction

-An archdeacon and scholar as referees
+An archdeacon and bibliophile scholar as referees

-The former was involved in the conflict, but this apparently did not obstruct a well-considered arbitration decision.
-On the question of whether the tithes of Mertersem belonged to the parish of Gilze, or whether they belonged directly to the abbey, the arbitrators came to a compromise.
-They decided that the parish priest of Gilze would receive the tithes of the lands within that parish.
-In addition, he also received the right to the tithes in Burgst and Overveld, as far as these were located in the parish of Mertersem.
-The remaining tithes of Mertersem, "shall be ceded without contradiction to increase the prebends (income) of the canons and canonesses of Thorn," according to the arbitrators.
+Engelbert's involvement apparently did not obstruct a well-considered refereeing decision.
+On the question of the tithes of Mertersem, the arbitrators came to a compromise.
+They ruled that the parish priest of Gilze would receive the tithes of the lands within that parish, as usual.
+In addition, he also received the right to the tithes in Burgst and Overveld, as far as these lay within the parish of Mertersem.
+The parish priest of Gilze did not have to worry about the future, because he was assured that the income assigned to him "would be incorporated into the tithes of the parish of Gilze forever."
+The remaining tithes of Mertersem, was the judgement of the arbitrators, "will be ceded without contradiction to increase the prebends (=income) of the canons and canonesses of Thorn."

 A motley procession...